 After Quitting Nach Baliye 9, Faisal Khan Goes Bald; Says He Is A Warrior

 Faisal Khan, who participated with his girlfriend Muskaan Kataria in Nach Baliye 9, suffered a major injury.
 Apparently, while shooting for his show, Chandragupta Maurya, he fell off a horse and broke his right leg.
-The actor underwent a surgery and was advised rest for a few weeks, due to which he had to back out of the dance reality show.
+The actor underwent surgery and was advised rest for a few weeks, due to which he had to back out of the dance reality show.

-It was heartbreaking for his fans as he was one of the best performers in the show.
+It was heartbreaking for his fans as he was one of the best performers on the show.
 As he quit the show, he had also shared a heartfelt note.
 Recently, the actor shared another picture in which he was seen bald!

 Faisal shared a picture on his Instagram handle wherein he was seen sitting on a wheelchair.
-He also shared an inspiring note in which he said that he mentioned that he is not a survivor but a warrior.
+He also shared an inspiring note in which he mentioned that he is not a survivor but a warrior.

 The actor wrote, "I have been fighting since I was a child.
 I am not a Survivor, I am a Warrior." - (sic)